MooersLab/nih-grant-orgmode/README.md

 ### Handling of sections and subsections

 Org-mode and LaTeX tend to use enlarged font sizes to distinguish different levels of sections.
-They can also display numbers for this purpose but I find these to be a form of clutter.
+They can also display numbers for this purpose, but I find these to be a form of clutter.
 In an NIH grant, this is a waste of precious space.
 I utilize `\subsubsection*{}` headlines because the font is the same height as the font in the non-bold text.
 I use this at the top level.